 You’ll even get to see their favorite “love letters and hate mail,” drawn from almost three decades of humorous, heart-warming and shocking communications and end by sharing your views with an interactive wall installation.
 We think you’ll find although anonymous, the feminist-activist Guerrilla Girls are as vital and revolutionary as ever.

 The Philly Home Girls are avid supporters of the arts in Philadelphia.
-Our very own agents Zoe Fox is a Moore College of Art Alumni and our Team Leader Kristin McFeely also attended Moore for a post-bachelor certificate in interior design.
-You can also Join the gallery March 15 for a live performance by an original member of the Guerrilla Girl artist collective followed by a discussion with exhibition curator Neysa Page-Lieberman.
+In fact our team leader, Jeanne Whipple holds a B.A from The School of the Art Institute of Chicago.
+Join the gallery March 15 for a live performance by an original member of the Guerrilla Girl artist collective followed by a discussion with exhibition curator Neysa Page-Lieberman.
 It is free of cost but does require you to register here, see you there!